Jackson-Reed High School: Curriculum

-Many Jackson-Reed students, are members of NAF/PLTW/CTE academies that seek to tailor a student's curriculum to their academic or professional interests.
+Many Jackson-Reed students are members of NAF/PLTW/CTE academies that seek to tailor students' curricula to their academic or professional interests.
 These include IT Academy, Engineering Academy, Biomedical Academy, Academy of Finance, AV Production Academy, Academy of Graphic Design, Academy of Global Studies, Leadership Academy: JROTC & Cybersecurity, Academy of Hospitality and Tourism, and Triple A (Athletic Achievement Academy).

 Extracurricular activities

 Athletics

-During its first school year in 1935–36, Jackson-Reed (then-Wilson HS) was not eligible to play in the Inter-High School Athletic Association.
+During its first school year in 1935–36, Jackson-Reed (then-Wilson High School) was not eligible to play in the Inter-High School Athletic Association.
 The newly formed basketball and baseball teams played an exhibition-only schedule the first year, and there was no football team.
 The basketball and baseball teams began their official Inter-High Series competition in the 1936–'37 school year.
 The football team played an exhibition season in 1936–37 and officially joined the Inter-High Series a year later, in the fall of 1937.
 School teams were frequently nicknamed "the Presidents" by newspaper sportswriters in the early years.
-Going into the 2024-25 school year, there will be 35 Varsity, JV, and Freshmen teams for boys and girls.
+Going into the 2024-25 school year, there will be 35 Varsity, JV, and First-year teams for boys and girls.

 Baseball

-By 2008, the Tigers had won sixteen consecutive DCIAA baseball championships.
-Through their 2011 season, the baseball program won nineteen consecutive DCIAA championships.
+By 2008, the Tigers had won 16 consecutive DCIAA baseball championships.
+Through their 2011 season, the baseball program won 19 consecutive DCIAA championships.

 Basketball

-In the 2023-24 season, the boys' varsity team was nationally ranked #39 in the country, according to MaxPreps.
+In the 2023-24 season, the boys' varsity team was ranked #39 nationally, according to MaxPreps.
 They went 33-3 and won the DCIAA championship game against Cardozo High School.
 In the DCSAA Class 2A state playoffs, they lost in the semifinal game against St. John's College High School by a score of 55-52.

 Other sports

 The boys' ultimate frisbee team is currently ranked eighth in the country, and the girls' team is 17th, according to Ultiworld magazine as of April 5, 2019.
-The Tigers athletic program maintains the only crew team among D.C. public high schools.
+The Tigers athletic program maintains the only crew team among DC public high schools.
 Varsity softball won the DCIAA championship for three consecutive years in 2007, 2008, and 2009.
-In 2009, the team, led by seniors Kathleen McLain and Rachel Bitting, played Georgetown Visitation in the Congressional Bank Softball Classic in which the softball champion of the DC public schools played the champion of the DC private schools.
+In 2009, the team, led by seniors Kathleen McLain and Rachel Bitting, played Georgetown Visitation in the Congressional Bank Softball Classic, in which the softball champion of the DC public schools played the champion of the DC private schools.
 Wilson won the game, 3–2.